zzzprojects/learn-orm/tutorials/fsharp/casting.md

 ### Upcasting

 Upcasting means casting from a derived object reference to a base object reference.
-Such a cast is guaranteed to work as long as the base class is in the inheritance hierarchy of the derived class.
+Such a cast is guaranteed to work as long as the base class is in the derived class's inheritance hierarchy.

 ### Downcasting

-Downcasting means casting from a base object reference to a derived object reference, succeeds only if the object is an instance of the correct destination (derived) type or a type derived from the destination type.
+Downcasting means casting from a base object reference to a derived object reference.
+It succeeds only if the object is an instance of the correct destination (derived) type or a type derived from the destination type.

 F# provides operators for these types of conversions.
 The `:>` operator casts up the hierarchy, and the `:?>` operator casts down the hierarchy.